China's ZTE says suppliers need to apply for U.S. export licence

-HONG KONG Chinese telecommunications equipment maker ZTE Corp (0763.HK) said on Wednesday its suppliers must seek licences to provide materials, in line with newly imposed U.S. restrictions on the company.
+HONG KONG, March 9 Chinese telecommunications equipment maker ZTE Corp said on Wednesday its suppliers must seek licences to provide materials, in line with newly imposed U.S. restrictions on the company.

-The news, confirming a Reuters report on Tuesday, came a day after the U.S. Commerce Department slapped export restrictions on ZTE 000063.SZ for alleged Iran sanctions violations, a move that is expected to disrupt its sprawling global supply chain.
+The news, confirming a Reuters report on Tuesday, comes a day after the U.S. Commerce Department slapped export restrictions on ZTE for alleged Iran sanctions violations, a move that is expected to disrupt its sprawling global supply chain.

 U.S. suppliers to these companies are required to apply for a licence for the supply of the components, effective immediately, it added.
-Suppliers based elsewhere were not affected.
+Suppliers based elsewhere are not affected.

 "As at the date of this announcement, the company has been, and will continue to be, cooperative in the investigations by the U.S. relevant governmental department, and has been actively facilitating communications with the U.S. governmental department to search for a solution."

 ZTE said there was no certainty a solution could be reached through the communications.
 It gave no further details.
-Shares of the Hong Kong-listed company, which had a market value of $1.4 billion, have been suspended since Monday.
+Shares in Hong Kong-listed company, which has a market value of $1.4 billion, have been suspended since Monday.

 The export restrictions against ZTE drew fire from the Chinese government, which said it was "resolutely opposed" to the tough measures but stopped short of announcing retaliation.